 Avoid ATM fees and the inconvenience of finding a machine by paying for your groceries with a debit card, which allows you to make a cash withdrawal.

 8. Use only network ATMs

-Fees pile up when you use an out-of-network ATM: For starters, you pay the network’s charge, and, on top of that, your bank charges a fee for going out-of-network.
+Fees pile up when you use an out-of-network ATM: For starters, you pay the network’s charge.
+On top of that, your bank charges a fee for going out of network.

 Instead, carry a minimum amount of cash at all times so you will not be forced to use a “foreign” ATM.
 If you must use an out-of-network ATM while traveling or shopping, withdraw a large amount so you will not have to come back for more.